neighborland/sluggi/README.md

 It provides basic slugs, slug history, and the ability to define multiple slug candidates.

+Sluggi 1.x works with Rails 5.1+.
-Sluggi works with Rails 4.0+.
+Sluggi 0.5.x works with Rails 4.0-5.0.x.
+Make sure to view the 0.5-stable branch's Readme for those versions.

 ## Install